UBC-MOAD/docs/xios-2.rst

 * :kbd:`field`

-:kbd:`field` tags must be contained within a :kbd:`field_group` tag, which must me contained within a :kbd:`field_definition` tag.
+:kbd:`field` tags must be contained within a :kbd:`field_group` tag, which must be contained within a :kbd:`field_definition` tag.

 Attributes included in a tag apply to all contained tags unless they are explicitly overridden in a contained tag.
 So the :kbd:`operation="average"` attribute in: